bingcheng1998/CS231n-2020-spring-assignment-solution/README.md

 >
 > <img src="https://tva1.sinaimg.cn/large/007S8ZIlgy1gjs5h73qtgj30fw0a3weo.jpg" style="zoom:67%;" />

-It can be find that softmax is much more smooth than SVM, which means it’s more generalized.
+It can be find that softmax is much smoother than SVM, which means it’s more generalized.

 ### Style Transfer GIFs